 - Take personal and family medical history

-If oral cancer is possible, a biopsy may also be recommended.
-A small sample of tissue is taken to check for cancer and determine the makeup of the suspicious area.
-There are different types of biopsies and your doctor can determine what's best.
+If oral cancer is a possibility, a biopsy may also be recommended.
+A small sample of tissue is taken to check for cancer and determine the composition of the suspicious area.
+There are different types of biopsies and your doctor can decide which is best.

-This brush biopsy may be done in which a sample of cells from oral tissue is collected painlessly with a special brush.
-Many doctors do not use the brush biopsy method because, while it is very easy, they may need a scalpel biopsy to confirm the results if the brush biopsy is positive.
+This may be a brush biopsy in which a sample of cells from the oral tissue is painlessly collected using a special brush.
+Many clinicians do not use the method of brush biopsies because while it is very easy they will probably need a scalpel biopsy to confirm the results if the brush biopsy is positive.